 Quantifying the temporal and spatial variability is critical where rainfall is a large portion of the water supply.
-Spatial variability in the volume of rainfall across the NMMA is apparent when comparing the WY2015 rainfall totals from these gauges.
-The WY2015 total rainfall ranged from 7.95 inches (Oceano #795) to 9.68 inches (Nipomo East #728).
+Spatial variability in the volume of rainfall across the NMMA is apparent when comparing the WY2016 rainfall totals from these gauges.
+The WY2016 total rainfall ranged from 9.06 inches (Nipomo South #730) to 11.92 inches (Mehlschau #38).

 Climatic trends and interannual variability also impact the water supply to the NMMA.
-The cumulative departure from the mean was prepared for two rain gauge stations, Mehlschau #38 and Nipomo CDF #151.1, over the period from WY 1975 to WY 2015 (Figure 3-5).
+The cumulative departure from the mean was prepared for two rain gauge stations, Mehlschau #38 and Nipomo CDF #151.1, over the period from WY 1975 to WY 2016 (Figure 3-5).
 Periods of wetter than average and drier than average conditions are coincident at both gauges.
 The most pronounced dry period occurred from 1983 to 1994, followed by a wetter than average period from 1994 to 1998.
 From 1998 to present, there have been several years of alternating wet and dry conditions.
-WY 2014 has been the driest year since WY 1975, with the last four years well below normal.
+WY 2014 was the driest year since WY 1975, with the last five years well below normal.